nitin27may/mean-docker/README.md

 This is a simple web application.
 It has working user registration, login page and there is a complete example of CRUD which contains example for Angular Routing and exprtess js rest api samples.
 Also, rest services are secure using JWT.

-### Built With
-#### Angular (15.0.3)
-The frontend of this project is built with Angular, which is represented by the "A" in MEAN stack.
-To enable Server Side Rendering (SSR), we opted to use the Node.js Alpine image instead of a lightweight Docker image like Nginx to run the Angular application.

-The project includes sample code for various functionalities, such as
-- User registration
-- Login
-- Profile Management
-- Complete CRUD example for contacts.

-Additionally, there are samples of code for implementing an authentication guard, services, HTTP interceptors, resolvers, and JWT authentication.

 For folder structure details refer this link: [Frontend Folder Structure] (/docs/angular-frontend-structure.md)